-3.14.
+3.17.
 The movement in usable and unusable reserves during 2021/22 is summarised in the graph below:

-- 3.15.
-The movement in reserves during 2021/22 is explained below: - General Reserves there was a General Fund surplus of revenue income over expenditure and £132,000 was transferred to General Reserves (Movement in Reserves on page 41). - Earmarked Reserves these have reduced by (£1,652,000) with transfers to the Revenue Budget (Note 8 on page 68). - Capital receipts these have reduced by (£179,000).
-There were receipts of £563,000 and (£742,000) was used to fund capital investment during the year (Movement in Reserves page 41). - Capital grants unapplied the level has increased by £439,000.
-These are grants and contributions received for capital investment where there are no repayment conditions (those with repayment conditions are liabilities).
-(Movement in Reserves on page 41). - Unusable reserves these have increased by £25,286,000 and are accounting reserves that are not available to fund capital investment or revenue expenditure.
-The most significant changes relate to (Movement in Reserves on page 41): - An increase in the pension reserve of £17,859,000 following reassessment by the Actuary. - An increase in the pooled fund adjustment account of £269,000 because asset values had increased. - An increase in the Collection Fund Adjustment Account of £3,174,000.
+- 3.18.
+The movement in reserves during 2021/22 is explained below: - General Reserves there was a General Fund surplus of revenue income over expenditure and therefore £132,000 was transferred to General Reserves (Movement in Reserves on page 41). - Earmarked Reserves net transfers out of (£1,652,000) were made of which (£2,561,000) relates to Covid-19 grants being utilised to meet financial burdens related to the pandemic.
+(Note 8 on page 68). - Capital receipts these have decreased by (£179,000).
+There were receipts generated of (£563,000) from the Council's share of Bromford Right to Buy.
+Capital receipts of £742,000 were used to fund capital investment during the year (Movement in Reserves on page 41). - Capital grants unapplied these are grants and contributions received for capital investment where there are no repayment conditions (where there are repayment conditions these are treated as liabilities).
+The level has increased by £439,000 during 2021/22 due primarily to receipts from Community Infrastructure Levy of £817,000 and a reduction in S106 of (£378,000) (Movement in Reserves on page 41). - Unusable reserves these have increased by £19,817,000 and are accounting reserves that are not available to fund capital investment or revenue expenditure.
+These principally relate to the revaluation reserve, the capital adjustment account, the pension reserve, and Collection Fund.
+The most significant changes relate to (Movement in Reserves on page 41): - A decrease in the negative pension reserve of £12,390,000 following reassessment by the Actuary. - A decrease in the negative pooled fund adjustment account of £269,000 where asset values have increased. - A decrease in the Collection Fund Adjustment Account of (£3,174,000).
 This is where the Council's share of any difference between the NNDR1 estimate, and actual Business Rates and Council Tax income is retained until distribution takes place in later years. - An increase in the Capital Adjustment account of £2,166,000.
-This reserve absorbs the timing differences arising from the different arrangements for accounting for the consumption of non-current assets and for financing the acquisition, construction, or enhancement of those assets under statutory provisions. - An increase in the Revaluation Reserve and Accumulated Absences Reserve of £1,818,000.
+This reserve absorbs the timing differences arising from the different arrangements for accounting for the consumption of non-current assets and for financing the acquisition, construction or enhancement of those assets under statutory provisions. - A net increase in the Revaluation Reserve and Accumulated Absences Reserves of £1817,000.